 The Board considers oversight of CVR Energy's risk management efforts to be a responsibility of the entire Board.
 The Board's role in risk oversight includes receiving regular reports from members of senior management on areas of material risk to the Company, or to the success of a particular project or endeavor under consideration, including operational, financial, legal and regulatory, strategic and reputational risks.
 The full Board (or the appropriate committee, in the case of risks that are under the purview of a particular committee) receives these reports from the appropriate members of management to enable the Board (or committee) to understand the Company's risk identification, risk management, and risk mitigation strategies.
 When a report is vetted at the committee level, the chairman of that committee subsequently reports on the matter to the full Board.
 This enables the Board and its committees to coordinate the Board's risk oversight role.
 The Board also believes that risk management is an integral part of CVR Energy's annual strategic planning process, which addresses, among other things, the risks and opportunities facing the Company.
 The audit committee assists the Board with oversight of the Company's material financial risk exposures and the Company's material financial statement and financial reporting risks.
-The compensation committee assists the Board with oversight of risks associated with the Company's governance.
+The compensation committee assists the Board with oversight of risks associated with the Company's compensation policies and practices.
+The nominating and corporate governance committee assists the Board with oversight of risks associated with the Company's governance.
 In each case, the Board or the applicable committee oversees the steps Company management has taken to monitor and control such exposures.